Mesa Arts Center Creative Economy Fund

 - A multidisciplinary project

-Applicants must be a non-profit, tax-exempt 501(c)(3) organization.
+Applicants must be a non-profit, Arizona-based 501(c)(3) organization.
 While arts and culture organizations are strongly encouraged to apply, other non-profit organizations that are offering arts programming to the public are also welcome to apply.
-Non-profit organizations whose tax-exempt status is pending may apply one time only through a non-profit fiscal sponsor.
+Non-profit organizations whose tax exempt status is pending may apply one time only through a non-profit fiscal sponsor.
 A letter from the fiscal sponsor must accompany the application.

 Amounts requested for licensing reduction may not exceed the total amount being paid in facility licensing fees.
 Funding awarded to any one organization will not exceed $5,000, and for most applicants is unlikely to exceed $2,500.